 The next issue with this camera, as well as with many other compacts, all be it a relatively minor one, is that the zoom is not as long as I would like it.
 The last issue for me is that I would like an auto shooting function without the flash as a standard manual control which is how I shoot most of my images.
 You certainly can turn of the flash on this camera but it involves going though to the digital menu and resets when the camera turns off which is annoying.

 If I want artsy high resolution images, particularly on short trips I will still drag my SLR out.
-But for multi-day, multi-week trips this is now my camera of choice as I know that it will cope with whatever nature will throw at it.
+But for multi-day, multi-week trips when the weather is likely to be wet then this is the camera that I go for as I know that it will cope with whatever nature will throw at it.

 One final thing that I will say with this cameras is that you can buy some additional accessories to expand on this cameras performance with the main ones being including a teleconverter, and a fisheye convertor.
 Both of these tense convertors can be used underwater as well as above ground.

 This is a great compact camera for weight conscious hikers for longer trips where weather cannot be guaranteed.

 You can purchase the Olympus TG-5 Waterproof Tough Camera online from Amazon Australia

 Disclosure: We may earn a small commission, at no additional expense to you, if you click through and make a purchase.
 Please note that our affiliations do not influence, in any way, the independence of our reviews.
 If we don’t like a product, you’ll hear about it from us!

 If you have used the Olympus TG-5 Waterproof Tough Camera or if you have questions, we’d like to hear from you.
 Post your comment or question below

 This Olympus TG5 comes with emerge a red or a black body